 This section allows you to showcase your commitment to extracurricular activities, employment, hobbies, clubs, and family responsibilities.
 Conger also suggests, “If you have circumstances that stopped you from participating in extracurricular activities, you should include that in your Common App.
 A student who has to babysit younger siblings while their parents work or who had to get a job to contribute to the family's finances will not have the same extracurricular résumé as other students.”

-You will also be prompted to answer a question pertaining to discipline history.
+You will also be prompted to answer a question about discipline history.
 The final tab gives you a chance to offer any additional information you feel may not have fit in the previous sections you completed.

 School forms and recommendations